 - Written references from friends, family, neighbors, etc.

 - Background checks.
 In Virginia, background clearances can be no more than 90 days old when the home study is finalized.

 Home Study Education

 Education for prospective adoptive parents is required as part of the home study process.
 These trainings help prospective parents better understand the needs of children waiting for families and help families decide what type of child or children they could parent most effectively.
-CAS and ABC offer quality educational courses specifically designed to meet the requirements of your specific adoption.
-Virginia requires all adoptive families to meet state-specific educational competencies.
-Our required educational courses are tailored for Virginia families in order to provide parents with the best preparation while meeting Virginia’s unique requirements.
+Training is required before the home study can be completed.
+The state of Virginia requires all adoptive families to meet state-specific educational competencies.
+ABC partners with an organization that offers educational courses, avaiable online, which are specifically designed to meet both state and Hague requirements.